-UPDATE 09/24/13: The three pit bulls that killed a 2-year old boy on Sunday have been euthanized, according to Maricopa County Animal Care and Control.
-The dogs viciously attacked the child and their owner, the child's babysitter.
+The three pit bulls that killed a 2-year old boy on Sunday have been euthanized, according to Maricopa County Animal Care and Control.
+The dogs viciously attacked the child and their owner, the child's babysitter, on September 22 in Gilbert.
 The babysitter is still hospitalized from her injuries and told the field supervisor that she understands the severity of the situation and the unpredictable temperament of her dogs.
 She agreed to surrender her animals to be euthanized.

 Melissa Gable of Maricopa County Animal Care and Control said that a fourth dog was not put down.
 "This dog was the mother of the three other pit bulls and according to the owner, was not involved in the incident," Gable said.
 "That dog came to the shelter spayed and will obviously not have any more puppies."1 At the time of the attack, Czerniski was also babysitting four of the victim's siblings, ranging from 6 to 9-years old.
 None of the other children were harmed.

 The babysitter continues to recover in the hospital after being attacked by her own dogs.
 28-year old Lara Czerniski made the frantic 911 call from her Gilbert home just after 11:00 am.
 She told the dispatcher the 2-year old boy she was babysitting was bleeding badly after her dogs attacked him.
 When asked if he was still breathing, Czerniski said, "Barely."
 She also told the dispatcher that, "His lips are turning blue."
 The boy, named Daniel, did not survive the injuries inflicted by her dogs.